 How long could they keep going without selling a thing?

 How to treat and manage the deadly virus efficiently must be incredibly concerning, especially to our health institutions who can never have imagined the possibility of an influx of infected persons having to be looked after as inpatients or just being tested and sent home to self isolate whilst having to deal with it all.
 Thankfully enough, equipment, ventilators and PPEs (personal protective equipment) have been available as are free hospital beds.
+Medical facilities can also opt for Used & Refurbished C-Arms for Sale as a cost-effective way to take advantage of x-ray technology without having to buy a brand new C-Arm.

 The big question: when is it all going to go away, and stay away?
 On the Rock, I don’t think there are many who can fault the Government’s handling of the lethal virus so far, with daily press conferences informing us of the rigorous and exhaustive procedures being carried out in the hospitals, senior citizens’ residences, and keeping us abreast with statistics of those affected by COVID-19.
 The essential services too have had their work cut out making sure we all stick to the rules set in place to keep us safe during this drawn out period with no clear indication of when it will all end.